|Season (1 Jan 2020 - 31 Dec 2020)|

 Behind Fløistuen café is the exciting and mysterious Troll forest.
 Here the children can go on a journey of discovery and use their imagination.
 There are several different creatures and small obstacles that you must cross along the path.
 There is also a picnic hut and a barbecue area that can be used.

 Behind the Troll Forest on Fløysletten you will find the nature playground.
 This playground offers a lot of exciting challenges for all children.
-The children can test their balancing skills, jumping from tree to tree, hang in a small zipline (open all year), and at the end they can climb a tower over 10 meters tall.
+The children can test their balancing skills, jumping from tree to tree, and at the end they can climb a tower over 10 meters tall.

 Bryggen is one of Bergen's and Norway's main attractions.
 Bryggen was built after the great fire in 1702 and is included on UNESCO's World Heritage…